revaturelabs/interviewquestions/Bigdata.md

 <details><summary> Show Answer </summary>

-Click on HDFS ----> Configs -------> type log in filter box.
-The picture below shows how to locate log directory for Apache Oozie using grep command of Unix. log directories will have three types of files .
-Logs of running daemons will be available here in this .

 We can configure the maximum number of times a particular map or reduce the task can fail before the entire job fails through the following properties:
 - mapred. map. max. attempts - The maximum number of attempts per map task.
 - mapred. reduce. max. attempts - Same as above, but for reduce tasks.